 However these threats seldom actually come from the softwares themselves.
 Instead, it’s more typically the case that the users themselves – and their behaviours – are the real problem.

-Containing these risks calls for a formal security strategy that fuses policies governing the utilisation of social media with technology that monitors and protects the company network.
+Containing these risks calls for a formal security strategy that fuses policies governing the utilization of social media with technology that monitors and protects the company network.
 It’s then essential to strengthen these policies and technologies with thorough and continuous worker training on acceptable use of social media.

 Creating a Social Media and Communications Security Strategy